Exercise normal safety precautions in the Marshall Islands. Monitor the media and look out for suspicious behaviour, as you would in Australia.

 - contact your tour operator to check whether tourist services at your planned destination have been affected.

 If there is a typhoon or one is approaching:

 Flights in and out of typhoon-affected areas could be delayed or suspended.
 Available flights may fill quickly.
 Contact your airline for the latest flight information.
 A typhoon could also affect access to sea ports in the region.

 In some areas, adequate shelter from a severe typhoon may not be available to all who choose to stay.

 All oceanic regions of the world can experience tsunamis but in the Indian and Pacific Oceans there is a more frequent occurrence of large, destructive tsunamis.
 The Marshall Islands is in the Pacific Ocean.

 Where to get help

-Australia does not have an embassy or consulate in the Republic of the Marshall Islands.
-Australians and Canadians can obtain consular assistance from the nearest Australian Embassy, which is in the Federated States of Micronesia at:
+Australia does not have an embassy or consulate in the Marshall Islands.
+Australians (and Canadians) can obtain consular assistance from the Australian Embassy in the Federated States of Micronesia:

 H & E Enterprises Building

 Facsimile (+691) 320 5449